ScorpioBroker/ScorpioBroker/docs/en/source/onepageTutorial.rst

 Step 6)

- 1.You may choose the components you want to install in your system.
+ 1.You can choose the components you want to install in your system.
 You may uncheck Stack Builder

- 2.Click Next
+ 2.Click on Next

 Step 7)

- 1.You may change the data location
+ 1.You can change the data location

  2.Click Next